003 → Exhibition

 MOMus - Museum of Contemporary Art

-8th Thessaloniki Biennale of Contemporary Art / Spring 2023
+8th Thessaloniki Biennale of Contemporary Art, curated by Maria-Thalia Carras / March 2023

 The main exhibition of the 8th Thessaloniki Biennale of Contemporary Art, titled Being as Communion, is a reflection on co-existence.